Snapshot by Christina Capurso picturing Grandpa Ralph Capurso receiving Lindsay Brayda's restoration on his 82nd birthday.

 Yes.
 We feel it's especially important to prioritize non-internet savvy senior citizens.
 (When a volunteer phoned one sweet grandma to learn where we might e-mail her restorations, we learned she'd been checking her old-fashioned mailbox every day for restored prints from her mold-ridden wedding album, as she did not understand the concept of "digital files.")
 Families who have lost their homes or who have endured other extreme hardships will also receive top priority.

 A bit of trivia: the restoration process is extremely time-consuming.
-On average a heavily damaged photo takes at least 10 hours to repair, once selected by a volunteer.
+On average a moderately damaged photo takes at least 10 hours to repair.
 Lightly damaged photos?
-Maybe 5 hours.
+Maybe five hours.
 A severely damaged photo?
 We could be talking 30-40 hours — apiece.
-Our luckiest family has thus far received 38 restorations, however some families are still awaiting their first.
+Our most fortunate family has received 53 restorations, however most will be lucky to receive 10 or so, plus 1 family with extreeeemely damaged photos is still awaiting their first.
 Furthermore, some families were only able to recover 1-10 photos for scanning and restoring, which makes each photo extraordinarily precious and deserving of a frame.

-Restorations often take months to complete, apiece, making ("must-acquire-enough-to-fill-an") album purchases a less pressing need.
+Restorations often take months to complete, making full album purchases a less pressing need.
 A couple dozen families currently qualify for albums.
 Our greatest wishlist items are framed, solo prints.

 There are ooooooodles of vendors that can help you create beautiful prints.
 Some will require you to upload our provided digital files over the internet.
 Others can be accessed in person.
 Some offer both.
 Ask around for recommendations!

 Unless otherwise directed, you should submit the file we've sent that ends like this: "_RGB.jpg".
-(It is actually what is referred to as "sRGB", the color profile of choice for online vendors.)
+(Some online vendors may request "sRGB", but "RGB" should work fine.)

-Honchos like Costco, CVS, Walgreen's and OfficeMax also make prints, as do mainstream cyber services like snapfish and shutterfly.
-Though quality will probably differ wildly.
+Costco, CVS, Walgreen's and OfficeMax make prints, as do mainstream cyber services like snapfish and shutterfly.
+Quality and color variations will probably differ wildly.
 Family photos are precious.
 Don't be tempted to let a few ¢ or $ be your sole deciding factor.
-Remember that old fashioned independent photo labs make digital prints as well, and may be more willing to take greater care, as good service is essential to the survival of this ilk o' dinosaur.
+Remember that old fashioned independent photo labs make digital prints as well, and may be more willing to take greater care.

-Sky's the limit.
-Etsy, CB2, yourpictureframes or Michael's, for starters.
-Umbra even offers FREE prints with most of its frames.
-And Nordstroms grants FREE shipping and returns, regardless of purchase price.
+Etsy, CB2, yourpictureframes, Victorian Frame Company, Nations Photo Lab or Michael's, for starters.
+Nordstroms even grants FREE shipping and returns, regardless of purchase price.
 Google works wonders with shopping as well, as you can create a "shopping" search in your zip code for the gift type of your choice based on your budget.
-Alternately, consider foraging finds from your favorite vintage purveyor to compliment restorations from an earlier era.
+Alternately, consider foraging finds from your favorite thrift shop to compliment restorations from an earlier era.

 P.S.
 Why not make a custom frame or album?
 DIY joy for kids and adults alike!

-We hope to fill this section with an assortment of related discounts.
+We hope to fill this section with an assortment of related discounts for CARE Package donors (and Sandy survivors).
 Let the vendor know you're assisting a CARE for Sandy family.